Tommy Fleetwood Betting Profile: The Sentry - PGA TOUR

 Fleetwood's Recent Performances

-- Fleetwood has finished within three shots of the leader in one of his last five events.
-Over that same span, he's finished with a better-than-average score five times.
+- Fleetwood has finished with a score lower than the tournament average in each of his last five events, including one finish within three strokes of the leader.

-- He has an average score relative to par of -8 in his last five tournaments.
+- In his last five tournaments, his average score has been -8.

-- Off the tee, Tommy Fleetwood has averaged 301.2 yards in his past five tournaments.
+- In terms of driving distance, Tommy Fleetwood has averaged 301.2 yards in his past five starts.

-- Looking at Strokes Gained: Total, Fleetwood has an average of 5.053 in his past five tournaments.
+- Fleetwood is averaging 5.053 Strokes Gained: Total in his past five tournaments.

 Fleetwood's Advanced Stats and Rankings